Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

 6. Ignoring Your Skin

 Have you noticed forehead wrinkles, crow’s feet, and smile lines forming on your face?
 Even if they’re faint now, you should make a point to take care of your skin.
-We won’t get to keep smooth, wrinkle-free skin forever, so you can at least try to make it last longer by washing and moisturizing your face on a daily basis.
+We won’t get to keep smooth, wrinkle-free skin forever, so you can at least try to make it last longer by washing and moisturizing your face daily.

 7. Spending Beyond Your Means